jfinley2017/MobaGame/README.md

 # MobaGame

-Example of a MOBA (10 player battle arena) game made in Unreal Engine 4
+Example of a MOBA (10 player battle arena) game made in Unreal Engine 4.
+Project was let go after some months work as the group moved on to other projects.

 Project is not meant to be compiled or ran, rather viewed as a reference for how various systems are implemented.